makubacki/tianocore.github.io/EDK-II-Continuous-Integration.md

 # Possible Continuous Integration Actions
 * PatchCheck.py
-* Verify Reviewed-by and Acked-by tags are maintainers
 * Verify no non-ASCII characters in modified source files
 * Verify no binary files in set of modified files
 * Verify Package Dependency rules in modified files